taosdata/TDengine/docs/en/14-network/index.md

 description: Network configurations
 ---

-This chapter introduces some network configurations.
-For example, how to use PrivateLink to achieve communications from customer VPC to TDengine Cloud.
+This chapter introduces the network configurations of TDengine Cloud.
+All is about how to use AWS PrivateLink to achieve communications from customer VPC to TDengine Cloud.